The Election Fraud Quiz II

 13 In 1988 24 states had exit polls (2/3 of the total recorded vote).
 Dukakis won the state polls by

 a) 50-49%, b) 51-48%, c) 52-47%

 14 Exit polls are always adjusted to conform to the recorded vote.
-The fact that it is standard operating procedure is
+It is standard operating procedure and

 a) reported by the corporate media, b) noted by academia, c) statistical proof of election fraud

 15 Bush had 50.5 million votes in 2000.
 Approximately 2.5 million died and 1 million did not return to vote in 2004.
-Therefore there could not have been more than 47 million returning Bush 2000 voters.
-But the 2004 National Exit Poll indicated that there were 52.6 million returning Bush voters.
+Therefore, there could not have been more than 47 million returning Bush 2000 voters.
+But the 2004 National Exit Poll indicated 52.6 million returning Bush voters.
 This is proof that

 a) Bush stole the 2004 election, b) it was a clerical error, c) 6 million Bush votes were not recorded in 2000.